tonioloewald/xinjs/docs/type-by-example.md

 The obvious place to use typeSafe functions is when communicating with services, and here any overhead is insignificant compared with network or I/O.

+## Object Keys

+**Important Note**: key properties are evaluated in the order they appear in the object.
+This is very important for regex keys.

+It's frequently necessary to declare objects which might have any number of properties.
+You can declare an object as `{}` and it will be allowed to have any number of crazy properties, or you can use strings prefixed by `#` as the key to denote restrictions on possible keys.

+(And, of course, you can declare a property name that *actually* starts with a '#' symbol by putting it in the regex, so '##foo' defines a property named '#foo'.
+You can even require a property named '#//' if you want to.)

+As a bonus, we can use the same method for embedding comments in serialized types!
+A property named '#//' is ignored by matchType (and can be treated as a comment -- you could even put an array of string in it for a long comment)

+E.g.

+    const mapType = {
+      '#//': 'This is an example (and this is a comment)', '#': 'whatevs'
+    }

+This declares an object which can have any properties that would be allowed as javascript variable names, as long as the values are strings.

+If you want to allow absolutely anything to be used as a key you could
+declare:

+    const mapType = {
+      '#.*': '#?any'
+    }

+(This is pretty much the same as just declaring `mapType = {}`.)

+If the type has anything after the '#' besides '//' (which denotes a comment) then that will be treated as the body of a `RegExp` with `^` at the start and `$` at the end, so '#.*' allows any key that matches `/^.*$/` (which is anything, including an empty string).

+(Yeah, it doesn't allow for pathological cases, like `undefined` and `null` as keys, but our goal isn't to support programmers who want to declare types that appear as WTF examples of bad Javascript.)

+It follows that the key '#' is equivalent to:

+    '#[a-zA-Z_$][a-zA-Z_$0-9]*'

+So you could declare an object like this:

+    const namingConventionType = {
+      '#is\w+': true,
+      '#_': '#forbidden'
+    }

+Or hell, enforce some variant of *Hungarian Notation*:

+    const hungarianObject = {
+      '#bool[A-Z]\\w+': true,
+      '#txt[A-Z]\\w+': 'whatevs',
+      '#int[A-Z]\\w+': '#int',
+      '#float[A-Z]\\w+': 3.14,
+      ...
+    }